Albert Vögler

 Vögler was born to Karl and Berta Vögler in Essen.
 He studied mechanics and engineering at high school before graduating from the University of Karlsruhe in 1901 with a degree in mechanical engineering.
 Between 1901 and 1910 he worked as a senior engineer at the Dortmunder Steel Works, and then became a member of the executive committee in the Deutsch-Luxemburgische Bergwerks- und Hütten-AG mining company.
 Upon the death in 1924 of the founder, Hugo Stinnes, Vögler became manager.

-In 1918, with Gustav Stresemann, he was involved in the founding of the German People's Party (DVP) in the Weimar Republic.
-He criticised the policies of Joseph Wirth who signed agreements with France in accordance with Germany's submission to the French occupation of the Ruhr in 1923.
-In 1924 he left the DVP.

-Between 1925 and 1927 he was a member of the Dortmunder Chamber of Commerce and president of the Rheinisch Westfäli coal syndicate.
+In 1918, with Gustav Stresemann, Vögler was involved in the founding of the German People's Party (DVP) in the Weimar Republic and sat as a Reichstag deputy for the DVP from electoral constituency 18 (Westphalia South) from 1920 to 1924, when he left the party.
+Between 1925 and 1927 he was a member of the Dortmund Chamber of Commerce and president of the Rheinisch Westfäli coal syndicate.
 In 1926 Vögler founded the Vereinigte Stahlwerke AG and was its chairman until 1935.
 In 1927 he also became an honorary board member of his old university in Karlsruhe.
 He also served as the president of the agricultural company called KWS.

+As an industrialist who financed the Nazis, Vögler was a member of the Freundeskreis der Wirtschaft.
+He killed himself at the end of the war.